University of North Carolina School of the Arts: Performance opportunities

-All School Musical
+All-school musical

 Once every four years, UNCSA produces an all-school musical – a Broadway-style production involving all five arts schools of the conservatory.
 All students have the opportunity to audition.
 Past all-school musicals have included Brigadoon, Oklahoma!, Kiss Me, Kate, Canterbury Tales, and Guys and Dolls with the most recent one being Leonard Bernstein's Mass.
 The purpose of the all-school musicals is not only to provide the students with professional experience but also to raise money and awareness for the school.
 For example, for West Side Story the lead roles and Chancellor John Mauceri traveled to New York to promote the school and the school's revival of the musical.
 West Side Story was performed at UNCSA's Stevens Center from May 3–13, 2007, and then went on tour to Chicago's Ravinia Festival on June 8, 2007.
 The production was directed by Dean of Drama Gerald Freedman, the assistant director of the original production, and conducted by UNCSA Chancellor and world renowned conductor John Mauceri.
 It has also been reported that Arthur Laurents changed portions of the dialogue for the UNCSA production.

-In May 2011, UNCSA presented "Oklahoma!" as an all-school musical.
+In May 2011, UNCSA presented Oklahoma! as an all-school musical, once again conducted by Mauceri with direction by UNCSA alumnus Terrence Mann.
+Notably, the production utilized archival photography, original design notes, Miles White's "swatch book", Robert Russell Bennett's original 24-piece orchestrations, and interviews with the surviving members of the original cast (including Celeste Holm and Joan Roberts) to replicate the original 1943 Broadway production as closely as possible, with the participation of the Rodgers & Hammerstein Organization and Gemze de Lappe, who also recreated Agnes de Mille's choreography.
+The attempt was noted by Ted Chapin, the then-president of the Rodgers & Hammerstein Organization, as unprecedented in the musical's history, with theater historian Ethan Mordden highlighting the production as the first time many elements of the original design had been realized in color for modern theater audiences.
+The production was professionally recorded for broadcast on UNC-TV, and won a National Educational Telecommunications Award.
+It was later broadcast on Oklahoma Educational Television Authority in 2012, and has since been released as a two-part video on YouTube.